CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 You should write your own code and comments.
 It is acceptable to use code from the CoSMoMVPA website, the CoSMoMVPA code-base, or from other internet sources, but please indicate (through comments in the code) if and where you have used code from elsewhere.
 It is also acceptable to discuss the problem with your fellow students.
 It is not acceptable to copy code from your fellow students.

+You can include images or screenshots if that is asked in the exercise.

-Please send your solution before the deadline to James Haxby and Nikolaas Oosterhof, and use the subject line ``CIMEC hands-on - exercise X``, with ``X`` the appropriate value.
+Please send your solution before the deadline to James Haxby and Nikolaas Oosterhof (MVPA part), and Christoph Braun (MEG part) and use the subject line ``CIMEC hands-on - exercise X``, with ``X`` the appropriate value.

 Exercise 1 - deadline 23:59, 19 April 2016
 ------------------------------------------